krishravishah/NaviLogix/README.md

 © 2025 NaviLogix - Krish Ravi Shah.
 All rights reserved.

-This project is intended for educational and personal use only.
+This project was originally developed for educational and personal purposes and later customized for operational use by LP Group upon their request.

-No permission is granted to copy, modify, or distribute without prior written consent.
+Trained AI model files (.pkl) are included for demonstration.
+Full training scripts are available upon request for verification.

+Unauthorized copying, modification, or distribution is prohibited.